LehmannFabian/Finance_compliance_rag/README.md

 # Swiss Regulatory Advisor

-Swiss Regulatory Advisor is a FastAPI-based RAG application built for a finance compliance portfolio.
-It ingests regulatory PDF documents, stores their extracted content as vectors in Qdrant, and answers compliance questions with Gemini using only the uploaded document context.
+Swiss Regulatory Advisor is a FastAPI-based RAG application built for a finance compliance.
+It ingests regulatory PDF documents over AWS, stores their extracted content as vectors in Qdrant, and answers compliance questions with Gemini using only the uploaded document context.

 The project also includes a Streamlit frontend for interacting with the system through a simple portfolio-friendly UI.